-Michael Blackmon is our Youth Programs Coordinator and Head Coach here at The Overlook.
-Along with leading the Team Program he is a valued member of our route setting team as a level 1 USAC route setter.
+Michael Blackmon is our Programs Director and Head Coach here at The Overlook.
+Along with leading the Team Program, he is a valued member of our route setting team as a level 1 USAC route setter.

-Michael is an Atlanta native and a graduate from Georgia State University, who has been climbing for the past 13 years.
-Michael started climbing when he was 11, and started climbing competitively when he was 12.
+Michael is an Atlanta native and a graduate of Georgia State University, who has been climbing for the past 13 years.
+Michael started climbing when he was 11 and started climbing competitively when he was 12.
 He was taught to climb by US team Head Coach Claudiu Vidulescu, and National Champion Brad Weaver.
-Throughout his youth he consistently competed on a national level in sport and speed climbing, with a highlight in 2012 when he competed at the Pan-American Championship for speed climbing in Chile.
+Throughout his youth, he consistently competed on a national level in sport and speed climbing, with a highlight in 2012 when he competed at the Pan-American Championship for speed climbing in Chile.